Christ Church Cathedral (Montreal): Promenades Cathédrale

 In the 1980s, a vast real estate project was undertaken below the cathedral.
 The project consisted of a 34-floor skyscraper, Tour KPMG, built north of the cathedral, underground parking, and two levels of retail stores situated beneath the cathedral.
 For a period in 1987, the cathedral was supported on stilts while footings for the underground mall, Promenades Cathédrale, were excavated.
 This project allowed for the linkage of the eastern and western branches of Montreal's underground city, connecting the Eaton's store (subsequently Complexe Les Ailes) and The Bay's Henry Morgan Building.

 Canadian Grenadier Guards

 Christ Church Cathedral is the regimental church of the Canadian Grenadier Guards.
 The guards maintain their traditional ties with the church, as well as to McGill University, by marching from the Arts Building on campus, to the cathedral, annually in commemoration of Remembrance Day.
 The cathedral also houses the guards' retired regimental colours.

 L'Oasis musicale

+[This programme is currently paused.]
 Every Saturday at 2pm throughout the year the cathedral hosts a series of free weekly concerts, "L'Oasis musicale," which supports and promotes young aspiring musicians, many of whom are studying at music colleges in Montreal and starting out on their careers.
 The concerts are open to all.
 The concerts feature a range of musicians, from solo instrumentalists and singers to ensembles, small orchestras, and choirs.
 The repertoire is mainly classical music, but occasionally, popular, folk, religious, or traditional music is also played.